Shopify/draggable/src/Draggable/README.md

 Sensors dictate how drag operations get triggered, by listening to native browser events.
 By default draggable includes the `MouseSensor` & `TouchSensor`.
 Default: `[]`

-**`classes {Object}`**
-Draggable adds classes to elements to indicate state.
-These classes can be used to add styling on elements in certain states.

 ### Events

 | Name                                       | Description                                               | Cancelable | Cancelable action   |